Pa1mantri/VSDSquadron_RTL_GDSII/README.md

 <summary><b>PHASE 2 — Toolchain Understanding (Devcontainer Deep Dive)</b></summary>
 <br>

-# Tools Used in PLL Design Project
+# Tools used in the flow

 | S.No | Tool Name | Installed From | Purpose in the flow | Stage used |
 |------|-----------|----------------|---------------------|------------|